 |Task||Length||% of module mark|

-Students will receive feedback on all work submitted within 20 working days of submission.
-It will be delivered in a written report.
+Students will receive feedback on all work submitted within the University designated time frame.

 Bjøntegaard, B, J. (2015).
 A combination of one-to-one teaching and small group teaching in higher music education in Norway - a good model for teaching?
 British Journal of Music Education, 32(1), 23-36.

 Burwell, K. (2005).
 A degree of independence: Teachers’ approaches to instrumental tuition in a university college.
 British Journal of Music Education, 22(3), 199-215.

 Daniel, R. (2004).
 Innovations in piano teaching: A small-group model for the tertiary level.
 Music Education Research, 6(1), 23-43.

 Davidson, J., & Scutt, S. (1999).
 Instrumental learning with exams in mind: A case study investigating teacher student and parent interactions before, during and after a music exam.
 British Journal of Music Education, 16(1), 79-95.

 Duke, R. A. & Simmons, A. L. (2006).
 The nature of expertise: Narrative descriptions of 19 common elements observed in the lessons of three renowned artist-teachers.
 Bulletin of the Council for Research in Music Education, 170, 1-13.